 Sen. Bernie Moreno (R-OH):

 Great.
 And then the following piece of the puzzle is vitality.
-So we’d like sound vitality coverage the place we’ve essentially the most dependable, reasonably priced, and ample vitality that is actually essential and that be co-located as a lot as humanly doable after we’re constructing out these AI knowledge facilities.
+So we want sound vitality coverage the place now we have probably the most dependable, reasonably priced, and plentiful vitality that is actually vital and that be co-located as a lot as humanly potential once we’re constructing out these AI information facilities.
 Would you agree?

 Michael Kratsios:

 Yes.
-In the president’s remarks, in the speech that he gave on the motion summit, he talked in regards to the worth even having behind the meter or energy to help some of these knowledge heart construct outs.
-So having the ability to co-locate that is essential.
+In the president’s remarks, in the speech that he gave on the motion summit, he talked in regards to the worth even having behind the meter or energy to assist some of these information heart construct outs.
+So with the ability to co-locate that is essential.

 Sen. Bernie Moreno (R-OH):